Jamal Murray NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Jamal Murray Insights vs. the Timberwolves

-- He's made 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.
+- Murray is responsible for taking 14.7% of his team's field goal attempts this season with 16 per game.

-- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.
+- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's attempts from beyond the arc.

-- Defensively, the Timberwolves are ranked 18th in the NBA, allowing 115.8 points per game.
+- The Timberwolves are the 18th-best defensive team in the NBA, conceding 115.8 points per game.

-- On the glass, the Timberwolves are 22nd in the NBA, giving up 44.7 rebounds per contest.
+- The Timberwolves give up 44.7 rebounds per game, ranking 22nd in the NBA.

-- The Timberwolves are the 10th-ranked squad in the league, allowing 25 assists per game.
+- In terms of assists, the Timberwolves are 10th in the league, allowing 25 per game.

-- Allowing 12.3 made 3-pointers per game, the Timberwolves are the 16th-ranked squad in the NBA.
+- Conceding 12.3 made 3-pointers per game, the Timberwolves are the 16th-ranked team in the NBA.

 Jamal Murray vs. the Timberwolves